utwente-scs/modeling-value-canvas/README.md

 The Canvas was evaluated in six real-world case studies with modelers in diverse roles, including consultants, academics, and practitioners with varying levels of modeling expertise.
 The results show that the tool is:

-- Useful across all evaluated cases,
+- useful across all evaluated cases,
-- Helpful for externalizing assumptions, organizing complex information, and comparing alternatives,
+- helpful for externalizing assumptions, organizing complex information, and comparing alternatives,
-- Effective in improving decision quality, highlighting risks and dependencies, and supporting clearer communication with stakeholders, and
+- effective in improving decision quality, highlighting risks and dependencies, and supporting clearer communication with stakeholders, and
-- Perceived as engaging and reusable, with participants expressing strong intentions to apply and recommend it in future work.
+- perceived as engaging and reusable, with participants expressing strong intentions to apply and recommend it in future work.

 ## Repository Contents